| Profile | |

 The gold matched Lyn Jacenko’s 1977 long jump gold at the World Cup as the only Australian global gold in the event in junior or senior competition.

-Transitioning to seniors in 2025, Delta compiled a strong year finishing on the podium in the hurdles and long jump at Nationals.
+While still a junior in 2025, Delta compiled a strong domestic season finishing on the podium in the hurdles and long jump at Nationals.
 Mid-year at the World University Games in Germany she progressed to the semis in the hurdles and just missed a long jump medal placing 4th.
 She had leapt 6.57m and 6.50 in the long jump rounds.
-She is gathered sufficient World Athletics points in the long jump to qualify for the 2025 World Championships in Tokyo, where she will compete aged just 19 years and one month.
+She gathered sufficient World Athletics points in the long jump to qualify for the 2025 World Championships in Tokyo, where at the end of a long season for the teenager, she leapt 6.28m in the qualifying rounds.